residal/minehutxyz/README.md

 We aim to provide top quality tutorials, provide answers to top questions, and help in any way we can.
 Our site is [community driven](contribute.md), and we will continue to make it better and better.

-{% hint style="info" %}
-**Sponsor** | [Skriptify](https://skriptify.xyz) is an organization dedicated to helping out the users who were affected by the 12 plugin limit.
-Browse their Skript resources and use them on your server.
-{% endhint %}

 ## POPULAR QUESTIONS